 UK businesses face mounting pressures from rising National Insurance, wage increases, and inflation.
 With operational costs soaring, many are struggling to survive.
 Early action and financial planning are crucial for stability.

-From April 2025, employer NICs will rise to 15%, increasing financial pressure on businesses.
+As of April 2025, employer NICs have risen to 15%, increasing financial pressure on businesses.
 Parker Walsh offers solutions like restructuring, CVAs, and administration to help companies adapt without closing.
 Act now for support.

 Independent second-hand stores are struggling due to online resale platforms, fast fashion, and rising costs.
 Parker Walsh offers expert insolvency support, helping business owners explore restructuring, debt management, or liquidation options.